sanikamnjoshi/hilfsuche-cru/README.md

 1. In both hs/frontend and hs/backend, run
 `npm install`
 2. Start mongo service on your machine
+3. Create a folder data in hs/backend.
+Within the data folder, create db.
-3. Go to hs/backend/data/db in your terminal, and run
+Navigate to hs/backend/data/db in your terminal, and run
 `mongo`
 This will start your mongo shell.
 In the shell, type
 `use posts`